-Complementary recreational opportunity areas near the state trail include hiking at Fort Cooper State Park and the Withlacoochee State Forest and canoeing along the Withlacoochee River (South) Paddling Trail.
+Complementary recreational opportunity areas near the state trail include hiking at Fort Cooper State Park and the Withlacoochee State Forest and canoeing and kayaking along the Withlacoochee River (South) Paddling Trail.
 Swimming at first-magnitude Rainbow Springs and exploring the Marjorie Harris-Carr Cross Florida Greenway are recreational opportunities in close proximity to the state trail.

 Near the town of Dunnellon, just north of the Withlacoochee River and immediately over the Marion County line, the Cross-Florida Greenway is oriented westward toward Lake Rousseau and the Gulf of Mexico, and eastward toward Ocala and Silver Springs State Park.
 Historic Rainbow Springs State Park lies just north of Dunnellon and the Cross-Florida Greenway.
+An underpass beneath U.S. Highway 41 was recently completed by Citrus County, bridging most of the gap between the Withlacoochee State Trail and Cross-Florida Greenway.
 Logical future paved trail connections exist between all three conservation units; achievement of this goal would be a major development for the regional economy.